Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

-We refer to the Theorems \ref{thm Ball} and \ref{thm Ball infini} of Ball as plank theorems without any further distinction, but as we shall see, there are many other kinds of plank problems and theorems.
+We refer to the Theorems \ref{thm Ball} and \ref{thm Ball infini} of Ball as plank theorems without any further distinction, yet they stem from a symmetric plank problem on Banach spaces, and as we shall see in the remaining sections, there are many variations and generalizations of these problems.